dezren39/chunk-text/README.md

 // Node v14.5.0 does not provide TextEncoder natively. const flags = '🏳️‍🌈🏳️‍🌈';

-// \/ will fail if your environment doesn't already have TextEncoder \/ chunk(flags, 8, { charLengthMask: 0, charLengthType: 'TextEncoder' });
+// \/ will fail if your environment doesn't already have TextEncoder prototype \/ chunk(flags, 8, { charLengthMask: 0, charLengthType: 'TextEncoder' });
 // [ '🏳️‍🌈', '🏳️‍🌈' ]
-// /\ will fail if your environment doesn't already have TextEncoder /\
+// /\ will fail if your environment doesn't already have TextEncoder prototype /\

 chunk(flags, 4, {
   charLengthMask: 0,